Updated February 2023

 CSWs must be careful not to allow bias or prejudice to impact their work.
 They must strive to be as fair and open-minded as possible.

 CSWs are constantly learning new ways to communicate with and support people in need.

 Whether you're focusing on how to develop new programs, improve your counselling techniques, or expand your mental health knowledge—you'll always be learning new skills as a CSW.

 If you're interested in this role, you must be willing to keep growing and evolving throughout your career.

 Feel you're a good match for the skills and qualities on this list?
 Interested in learning more about CSW training and careers?

 Take a look at the CSW diploma program offered at Herzing College.
-The training runs for 11 months and includes an internship with a local community organization.
+The training runs for 12 months and includes a seven-week internship with a local community organization.